joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Chief Marketing Officer (CMO)

 A Chief Marketing Officer (CMO) is a senior executive in a company responsible for the development, implementation, and management of marketing strategies and initiatives.
-The CMO oversees all marketing activities in the company and is responsible for ensuring that the company's marketing efforts are aligned with its overall business objectives.

-The CMO's role is to provide strategic leadership and guidance for the marketing department, which includes creating and executing marketing plans, developing and managing the marketing budget, and ensuring that all marketing initiatives are on brand and in line with the company's values and mission.

 Some specific responsibilities of a CMO include: